 Safety Regulations & Vital Information

 Fiber Optic Cable has multiple variations because there are so many characteristics in the cables that can be changed to meet the needs of a specific application.
-From armored to aerial, broadcast to breakout, each type of fiber-optic cable is manufactured to function in particular areas and under projected environmental conditions.
-When employing a more standard fiber cable type, such as indoor distribution fiber cable, an installer must consider the placement in order to meet the specific requirements.
+From armored to aerial, each type of fiber-optic cable is manufactured to function in particular areas and under projected environmental conditions.
+When employing a standard Fiber Cable type, such as indoor distribution fiber cable, an installer must consider the placement in order to meet the specific requirements.

-Outlining and understanding the proper protocol when it comes to fire ratings, which are specified to maintain the productivity and effectiveness of fiber-optic cable, will further enhance any and all fiber-optic networks.
+Outlining and understanding the proper protocol when it comes to fire ratings, which are specified to maintain the effectiveness and safety of fiber-optic cable, will ensure a well rounded fiber-optic network.

 How to Determine Fire Rating

-The material that constructs the jacket will inherently function as a protective layer; the level of protection is determined through the specific material employed.
+The jacketing material of a Fiber Optic Cable functions as a protective layer.
+The level of protection is determined through the specific material used on the cable.
 There are four types of jacket material available: Polyethylene (PE), Polyvinyl Chloride (PVC), Polyvinyl Difluoride (PVDF), and Low Smoke Zero Halogen (LS).

 PE is ideal for outdoor applications because PE jacket material is resistant to abrasions as well as harsh weather, temperature, and moisture conditions.